-This course emphasizes on current uses and application of telecommunications approaches for medical diagnosis and patient care.
+BIOM 521Introduction to E-Health Care3(3,0)This course emphasizes on current uses and application of telecommunications approaches for medical diagnosis and patient care.
 It examines collaborative arrangements for real-time management of patients at a distance using a wireless, mobile and robotic technologies.
 Prerequisite: BIOM 421.

-BIOM 532 Biomedical Servicing 3(3,0)

-This course provides students with technical knowledge and skills necessary to become a broad-based electro-medical specialist.
+BIOM 532 Biomedical Servicing 3(3,0) This course provides students with technical knowledge and skills necessary to become a broad-based electro-medical specialist.
 Students will learn to install, set up, troubleshoot, integrate, program, test, operate, and repair systems and components.
 The topics covered in this course include inspection, corrective and preventive maintenance, calibration, repair, supply management, best practices and accreditation of medical equipment.

-BIOM533 Health-care Facility Management 3(3,0)

-This course presents procedures followed for medical and health services management.
+BIOM533 Health-care Facility Management 3(3,0) This course presents procedures followed for medical ar management.
 It covers duties of administrator and his assistants, as well as work flow between staffs of different services and departments.
 This course emphasizes topics such as credentials, quality control, human resources, finances, recovery, insurance, sterilization, and infection control and health safety procedures.

-BIOM 597 Advanced Topics in Biomedical Engineering 3(3,0)

-This course is designed to enable students to study a given advanced topic of interest, which is carefully selected from the biomedical engineering-related topics.
+BIOM 597 Advanced Topics in Biomedical 3(3,0) Engineering This course is designed to enable students to study a given advanced topic of interest, which is care which is carefully selected from the biomedical engineering-related topics.
 The content outline of such a topic is to be determined by the instructor and to be approved by the department Chair.
 Prerequisite: Senior Standing